 Fitbit announced two brand-new products today, plus a much-requested additional feature for the Fitbit app.
 The Fitbit Versa is the company's new flagship smartwatch, something of a replacement for the Ionic.
 The Ace wristband for kids is essentially a Fitbit Alta for children aged 8+.
-For the first time, with an update due in May 2018, the Fitbit app will offer female health features such as period tracking.
+Plus, for the first time, with an update due in May 2018, the Fitbit app will offer female health features such as period tracking.
 Read More

 Augmented reality can make for some fantastically impressive tech demos, and the rise of systems like Google's ARCore has started to bring AR to the masses, not requiring hardware any more advanced than the phone you already have.
 While phone-based AR feels like it has the potential to be quite popular, wearable AR devices have proven to be a tougher sell, and the public backlash against early efforts like Google Glass is still hard to forget.